Toronto & GTA Housing Market Forecast 2026

 Interest Rates & Mortgage Market 2026

 🔄 Original forecast revised: We originally projected rates between 2.75-3.25%.
-The Bank of Canada has instead held the overnight rate steady at 2.25% since January 2026 — the fourth consecutive pause after nine cuts between June 2024 and October 2025.
-The BoC cited Middle East geopolitical uncertainty and US tariff impacts as reasons for caution (April 29, 2026 decision).
+The Bank of Canada has instead held the overnight rate steady at 2.25% since January 2026 — now the fifth consecutive hold after nine cuts between June 2024 and October 2025.
+The June 10, 2026 decision cited weak-but-not-recessionary growth, CPI inflation at 2.8% (April), and ongoing US tariff uncertainty as reasons for the continued pause.

 Supply & Demand Dynamics